-- 9.1.
-VIOLATIONS OF LAW.
-Whenever the Committee determines by a two-thirds vote of the authorized membership that there is reason to believe that a violation of law, including the provision of false information to the Committee, may have occurred, it shall report the possible violation to the proper state and local authorities. - 9.2.
-CONTEMPT. (a) A person shall be in contempt if the person: - (1) Fails or refuses to appear in compliance with a subpoena, or having appeared, fails or refuses to testify under oath or affirmation; - (2) Fails or refuses to answer any relevant question or fails or refuses to furnish any relevant book, paper, or other document subpoenaed by or on behalf of the Committee; or - (3) Commits any other act or offense against the Committee, which, if committed against the Legislature, or either House thereof, would constitute contempt. - (b) The Committee may, by a two-thirds vote of the authorized membership, report to the Speaker, any instance of alleged contempt.
-The Speaker shall certify the report of such contempt under the signature of the Speaker to the attorney general who shall prosecute the offender in any court of the State. - 9.3.
-PERJURY.
+9.1.
+Violations of Law.
+Whenever the Committee determines by a two-thirds vote of the authorized membership that there is reason to believe that a violation of law, including the provision of false information to the Committee, may have occurred, it shall report the possible violation to the proper state and local authorities.

+9.2.
+Contempt. (a) A person shall be in contempt if the person:

+- (1) Fails or refuses to appear in compliance with a subpoena, or having appeared, fails or refuses to testify under oath or affirmation; - (2) Fails or refuses to answer any relevant question or fails or refuses to furnish any relevant book, paper, or other document subpoenaed by or on behalf of the Committee; or - (3) Commits any other act or offense against the Committee, which, if committed against the Legislature, or either House thereof, would constitute contempt.

+(b) The Committee may, by a two-thirds vote of the authorized membership, report to the Speaker, any instance of alleged contempt.
+The Speaker shall certify the report of such contempt under the signature of the Speaker to the State Attorney General who shall prosecute the offender in any court of the State.

+9.3.
+Perjury.
 Any person who knowingly and willfully swears falsely to a sworn complaint or any other sworn statement to the Committee does so under penalty of perjury.
-The Committee may refer any such case to the State Attorney General for prosecution. - 9.4.
-APPLICABLE RULES AND STANDARDS OF CONDUCT. (a) Notwithstanding any other provision of this part, no adjudicatory review shall be initiated of any alleged violation of any law, the House Code of Legislative Conduct, or rule, which was not in effect at the time the alleged violation occurred.
-No provisions of the House Code of Legislative Conduct shall apply to or require disclosure of any act, relationship, or transaction which occurred prior to the effective date of the applicable provision of the House Code of Legislative Conduct. - (b) The Committee may initiate an adjudicatory review of any alleged violation of a rule or law which was in effect prior to the enactment of the House Code of Legislative Conduct if the alleged violation occurred while such rule or law was in effect and the violation was not a matter resolved on the merits by the predecessor Committee.
+The Committee may refer any such case to the State Attorney General for prosecution.

+9.4.
+Applicable Rules and Standards of Conduct. (a) Notwithstanding any other provision of this Part, no adjudicatory review shall be initiated for any alleged violation of any law, the House Code of Legislative Conduct, or Rule, which was not in effect at the time the alleged violation occurred.
+No provisions of the House Code of Legislative Conduct shall apply to or require disclosure of any act, relationship, or transaction which occurred prior to the effective date of the applicable provision of the House Code of Legislative Conduct.

+(b) The Committee may initiate an adjudicatory review of any alleged violation of a rule or law which was in effect prior to the enactment of the House Code of Legislative Conduct if the alleged violation occurred while such rule or law was in effect and the violation was not a matter resolved on the merits by the predecessor Committee.